-When cancer comes back it can be devastating for you and the people closest to you.
-The medical work-up is difficult and all of the emotions you had when you were first diagnosed can resurface – and might be even stronger this time.
+If cancer comes back it can be shocking for you and the people closest to you.
+The medical work-up is difficult and all of the emotions you had when you were first diagnosed can return – and might be even stronger this time.
 You might feel more cautious, guarded, and less hopeful than ever before.
-You may be disappointed in your body and your cancer care team.
 Many issues and questions come with cancer recurrence.
 Here are some of the more common ones.

 For some people, looking for an answer to “Why me?” can cause sleepless nights and incredible soul searching.
 Others find that it doesn’t really matter why something has happened – how best to deal with it is more important.

-Worry can drain people of energy that is needed to help cope with the illness.
+Worry can drain people of energy they need to help cope with the illness.
 If you find yourself unable to move beyond this question, talk with your cancer care team.
 You may need a referral to a mental health professional who can help you work through these feelings.

-If cancer comes back, your doctor will talk with you about treatment options and how effective each one is likely to be.
+If cancer comes back, your doctor will talk with you about treatment options and how helpful each one is likely to be.

 Be sure you understand the goal of each treatment you are considering.
 Is it to control the cancer?
-Is it to cure?
+Is it to cure the cancer?
 Is it to make you more comfortable?
 You might also decide to get a second opinion or get treated at a cancer center that has more experience with your type of cancer.